Article: Which watch winder for a Rolex Daytona? TPD setting and caliber 4130

 Which watch winder for a Rolex Daytona?
 TPD setting and caliber 4130

-Short answer: the Rolex Daytona Caliber 4130 winds at 650 TPD in bidirectional mode (BOTH).
+Short answer: The Rolex Daytona Calibre 4130 winds at 650 TPD in bidirectional (BOTH) mode.
 This setting applies to all modern Daytona references, from the 116500LN to the 126529LN.
-No official exceptions documented by Rolex.
+There are no official exceptions documented by Rolex.

-The current Daytona features Caliber 4130, an entirely in-house Rolex movement introduced in 2000 on reference 116520.
-It is the first chronograph caliber Rolex designed from scratch, replacing the Valjoux 72 used until the 1980s.
+The current Daytona features the Calibre 4130, an in-house Rolex movement entirely developed internally and introduced in 2000 on reference 116520.
+It is the first chronograph calibre Rolex designed from scratch, replacing the Valjoux 72 used until the 1980s.

 The 4130 has several structural characteristics that directly influence the choice of winder:

-- Power reserve: 72 hours – higher than the average for the Rolex range (70h for 32xx calibers).
+- Power reserve: 72 hours — superior to the average of the Rolex range (70h for 32xx calibres).

-- Bidirectional rotor – the rotor recovers energy in both directions of rotation, like the entire modern Rolex range.
+- Bidirectional rotor — the rotor recovers energy in both directions of rotation, like all modern Rolex watches.

 - Vertical chronograph mechanism — Rolex's own vertical clutch, more precise and less prone to hand jumps than traditional horizontal clutches.

-- 290 parts – compared to 350 to 400 for a conventional column-wheel chronograph.
+- 290 components — compared to 350 to 400 for a conventional column-wheel chronograph.
 This simplification improves long-term reliability on a winder.

-Rolex standardizes its entire range to 650 TPD in bidirectional mode (BOTH).
-The Daytona – all references combined, from 116520 to 126529LN – is no exception.
-This setting applies to Caliber 4130 regardless of case or bracelet.
+Rolex standardizes its entire range to 650 TPD in bidirectional (BOTH) mode.
+The Daytona — all references included, from 116520 to 126529LN — is no exception.
+This setting applies to the Calibre 4130 regardless of case or bracelet.

 |---|---|---|---|---|